 Karl is returning for his twelfth season at MPS this year.
 His career includes ski touring, ski mountaineering and heliskiing in New Zealand, Europe and the US.
 His many years working in the mountains of western Canada include six seasons with CMH and pioneering a new heliskiing operation in the North Rockies.
-In addition to guiding, Karl works as the chief avalanche forecaster for the Canadian Avalanche Centre in the winter.
-He is a fully qualified Mountain Guide, certified by the Association of Canadian Mountain Guides (ACMG) and a member of the International Federation of Mountain Guides Associations (IFMGA).
+In addition to guiding, Karl works as the chief avalanche forecaster for the Canadian Avalanche Centre.
+He is a professional member of the Canadian Avalanche Association, a fully qualified Mountain Guide, certified by the Association of Canadian Mountain Guides (ACMG) and a member of the International Federation of Mountain Guides Associations (IFMGA)

 Todd is returning to MPS for his fifth season this winter.
 His passion for being outside and challenging himself and others has always been the foundation for his guiding.
 Todd is a fully qualified Mountain Guide with the Association of Canadian Mountain Guides ACMG/IFMGA and a Professional Member of the Canadian Avalanche Association, CAA.
 Todd lives with his family in Revelstoke, BC.
 On his days off he can be found guiding ski touring as www.aspectguiding.com or being "guided" by his two young daughters at the local ski hill.